-If you don’t find an answer to the question you’re looking for, please contact us.
+If you don’t find an answer to the question you’re looking for, feel free to contact us here.

-The Muslim Council of Britain is a national representative Muslim umbrella body with over 500 affiliated national, regional and local organisations, mosques, charities and schools.
+The Muslim Council of Britain is the UK’s largest and most diverse national representative Muslim umbrella body with over 500 affiliated national, regional and local organisations, mosques, charities and schools.

 The MCB is pledged to work for the common good of society as a whole; encouraging individual Muslims and Muslim organisations to play a full and participatory role in public life.

 It’s vision statement is “empowering Muslim communities to achieving a just, cohesive and successful British society.”

 The Muslim Council of Britain is an independent body that conducts its affairs with openness and transparency and in accordance with a written constitution.

 Further information about our Governance Structure can be found here.

 Following the crises in the Balkans and the first Gulf War in the 1990s, there was a growing sense of apprehension amongst Muslims in Britain that Muslim communities lacked unity and coordination.

 About fifty community bodies and networks convened in Birmingham on 30th April 1994 and formed the NICMU – the National Interim Committee for Muslim Unity.
 This body was mandated to conduct a consultation exercise within the community to establish the need for an umbrella body and seek views on its priorities and structure.

 NICMU met at regular intervals and in various UK cities, including Markfield (11th May 1994), Birmingham (27th June 1994) and Leicester (19th November 1994).
 A working group was established to carry out a process of countrywide consultations, and a postal questionnaire was prepared and circulated to Muslim organizations, Mosques, Islamic centres and institutions.
 Translations were also done in community languages such as Urdu and Bengali to ensure a more comprehensive reach.